SeleniumHQ/fluent-selenium/README.md

 ## Basic Use

-HTML elements have Java methods that are named for them.
+Regular HTML elements have Java methods that are named for them.
 Locators are optional, and are from WebDriver's regular set:

 ```java
 WebDriver wd = new FirefoxDriver();